WHO IS RAINCOAST DOG RESCUE SOCIETY?

 Adoption fees –

-Free adoption for a dog that is 13 years + to an amazing home for relaxed retirement style living.
-We will help supply the food as well.
+Free adoption for dogs 14 years + to an amazing home for relaxed retirement-style living.
+We supply support until end of life.

 $400 for any kitten under 6 months